jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 angle that's most common in modern carbines, this position would be uncomfortable for the wrist of the shooter's dominant hand; so the RC1's grip will instead be nearly vertical as in a PDW.
-This weapon will be as lightweight as practical, in order to limit muscle fatigue so the shooter can more easily keep his sights steady on the target.
+This weapon will be as lightweight as practicable, in order to limit muscle fatigue so the shooter can more easily keep his sights steady on the target.

 ### Sights